-Number of pages: 100-120 | Report Format: PDF | Published date: 27 January, 2022
+Number of pages: 100 | Report Format: PDF | Published date: January 27, 2022

-Historical Years – 2018 & 2019 | Base Year – 2020 | Forecasted Years – 2021 to 2031
+Historical Years – 2021 | Base Year – 2022 | Forecasted Years – 2023 to 2031

 Ultrasound Market by Technology

-Based on the technology, the ultrasound market has been segmented into diagnostic ultrasound and therapeutic ultrasound.
-The diagnostic ultrasound segment is further sub-segment into 2D ultrasound, 3D & 4D ultrasound, and doppler ultrasound.
-The therapeutic ultrasound segment is further bifurcated into high-intensity focused ultrasound (HIFU) and extracorporeal shockwave lithotripsy (ESWL).
+Based on the technology, the global ultrasound market is segmented into diagnostic ultrasound and therapeutic ultrasound.
+The diagnostic ultrasound segment is sub-segmented into 2D ultrasound, 3D and 4D ultrasound, and Doppler ultrasound.
+The therapeutic ultrasound segment is sub-segmented into high-intensity focused ultrasound (HIFU) and extracorporeal shockwave lithotripsy (ESWL).

 Ultrasound Market by Device Display

-The color ultrasound segment is expected to hold the largest market share during the forecast period.
-Factors such as increasing awareness regarding the advantages of using color ultrasound in diagnosis and a rise in the focus of market players on product launches are driving the segmental growth.
+The color ultrasound segment is expected to account for the largest market revenue share during the forecast period.
+An increase in awareness about the advantages of using color ultrasound in diagnosis and a rise in the focus of market players on product launches are driving revenue growth in the segment.

 Ultrasound Market by Portability

-Based on the portability, the ultrasound market has been segmented into compact/handheld ultrasound systems and trolley/cart-based ultrasound systems.
-Trolley/cart-based ultrasound systems segment is anticipated to witness the highest CAGR during the forecast period.
-Advantages of cart-based ultrasound such as accurate and instant diagnosis, improved ease of operation, and convenience for patients has led to increasing adoption of trolley/cart-based ultrasound systems in point-of-care settings.
+The trolley/cart-based ultrasound systems segment is projected to register the highest revenue CAGR during the forecast period.
+Advantages of cart-based ultrasound, such as precise and instant diagnosis, improved ease of operation, and patient convenience, have led to increasing adoption of trolley/cart-based ultrasound systems in point-of-care settings.
 This, in turn, is expected to propel revenue growth in the segment during the forecast period.

 Ultrasound Market by Application